Kiri23/Generate-template/README.md

 ## Inspiration

 As a curious learner and developer, I love experimenting with new tools and frameworks.
 However, setting up a new project can be time-consuming, especially if I have to manually configure everything from scratch.
 I wanted to create a tool that would allow me to easily duplicate existing project templates so I could start coding right away, without having to spend a lot of time on setup and configuration.

+In addtion, this project allows me to experiment with different technologies and programming concepts by creating different designs, including a CLI and an Electron app, all based on the core idea of generating templates.

 ## How to Use